TanGentleman/TanTan/README.md

 - Anyone who'd like to play around with code and build upon a project I've had a ton of fun making.

 I have to decide whether I want this to be a program that lets you feel like a developer, changing the names around and having fun adding new functionality, or if I want to have established presets that just make it seem like something neat that someone made.

+So far, this is super rough, not user friendly, and tricky to troubleshoot new features.
+I want to fix this, but thought it'd be neat if all the functions could be reorganized by the chatbot itself.
+Creating comments and optimizing for clarity of each function's role will be the assigned task.
+Over time, most of the core code should get cleaned up by davinci if a suitable workflow can be made.
+An example would be starting the chatbot, typing `codex`, pasting some functions into codex_prompt.txt, and getting a good response that also saves to codex_response.txt.

 # Getting this onto your computer (MacOS only):
 1. Go the the github page > Code > Download Zip